-June 30, 2022
+June 30, 2023

-With the passage of Proposition 55, the income tax increase on high-income taxpayers generating and is scheduled to end on 2030.
+Proposition 55, the income tax increase on high-income taxpayers, is scheduled to end in 2030.
 These taxes represent a funding source of several billion dollars.
 The economic engine for California will be the creation of jobs that will generate tax revenue from both income and sales taxes.
-West Hills Community College District is well positioned to provide the necessary training and re-training required the workforce to meet the demands of the private sector.
-West Hills College will continue to watch all expenses and consider every position that is vacated before replacing them.
+West Hills Community College District is well positioned to provide the necessary training and re-training required for the workforce to meet the demands of the private sector.